ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 For more information on how to configure, see “Configuring App Volumes Manager” in the App Volumes Administration guide for App Volumes.

-### Transfer App Volumes from vSphere to IBM Cloud
+### Transfering App Volumes from vSphere to IBM Cloud
 {: #horizon-deploy-config-transfer-app-volume}

 For migration or BCDR purpose, you can transfer your appstacks or user writable volumes from on- premise to the {{site.data.keyword.cloud_notm}} environment using your vSphere client in a two-step process.